loly1710/ask-me-back-end/README.md

-### futur work
+### Future Work
-1. Like button for post, comment and replay.
+1. Like button for post, comment, and replay.
-2. close the post so no more replays.
+2. close the post so there are no more replays.